-Small particles often get stuck within the inner layer of the tube, so hoses are also likely to get clogged.
+Small particles often get stuck within the tube’s inner layer, so hoses are also likely to get clogged.
 Over time they can decay and create a strong odor.
-Thankfully, however, cleaning a hose is a fairly simple process.
+Thankfully, however, cleaning a vacuum hose is a reasonably straightforward process.

 - Detach the hose and place it on a flat surface.

-- To remove any remnants, use the stick of a broom or other tool with a similar shape.
+- To remove any remnants, use a broomstick or other tool with a similar shape.
 Push through until the blockage is released.
 You might even get a lost sock back.

 - Pour about 4 inches of hot water into your sink.

-- Add 2 tablespoons of bleach and 1 tablespoon of regular dish soap.
-Instead of bleach, baking soda or vinegar can also be used.
+- Add two tablespoons of bleach and one tablespoon of regular dish soap.
+Instead of bleach, you can also use baking soda or vinegar.